Brightline: Origins and history

 In 2012, All Aboard Florida, a wholly owned subsidiary of Florida East Coast Industries (FECI), announced plans to operate passenger rail service between Miami and Orlando.
 The construction was projected at the time to be $1.5 billion.
 In March 2013, All Aboard Florida applied for a $1.6 billion Railroad Rehabilitation and Improvement Financing (RRIF) loan, which was administered by the Federal Railroad Administration, and in late 2014, the company applied for a $1.75 billion private activity bond allocation, with proceeds from the bond sale substantially reducing or replacing entirely the amount of the RRIF loan request.

-The company received a Finding of No Significant Impact from the Federal Railroad Administration in January 2013, effectively clearing way for work to begin between Miami and West Palm Beach.
+In January 2013, the company received a Finding of No Significant Impact from the Federal Railroad Administration, effectively clearing way for work to begin between Miami and West Palm Beach.
 The Final Environmental Impact Statement was released on August 4, 2015.
 By the beginning of 2015, the company had started site work at the Miami, Fort Lauderdale and West Palm Beach stations, plus right-of-way improvements along stretches of the corridor.
 On November 10, 2015, All Aboard Florida announced that the service would operate under the name Brightline.

-Construction began on the Miami–West Palm Beach section with the laying of new tracks and closure of the temporary surface lots in Government Center, Downtown Miami, in mid-2014.
+In mid-2014, construction began on the Miami–West Palm Beach section with the laying of new tracks and closure of the temporary surface lots in Government Center, Downtown Miami.
 Preliminary work on the Miami station, such as site preparation and demolition, began later in the year.
 Suffolk Construction was the general contractor for the Miami station.
 Piles were being set on the four lots of MiamiCentral in early 2015.

-On October 29, 2014, work on the Fort Lauderdale station began with the demolition of existing buildings on the site.
+In October 2014, work on the Fort Lauderdale station began with the demolition of existing buildings on the site.
 A groundbreaking ceremony for the West Palm Beach station was held in November 2014.
 Moss & Associates, of Fort Lauderdale, was the general contractor for the West Palm Beach and Fort Lauderdale stations.